19. These Women

 "I am.
 I totally am.
 Just . . ."
 She tugged at the bandana around her neck.
 The river water had dulled the scent, and she really needed a new one.
 "I just have to change this, and I'll be all set.
 Please stay?
 I'll be right back."

-Renée and Charlie stayed another hour, and oohed and ahhed appropriately when Bella showed them her room, the wall she had recently destroyed, and her sparkling skin when the sun briefly broke free from the ever-present ceiling of clouds.
+Renée and Charlie stayed another hour, and oohed and ahhed appropriately when Bella showed them her room, the wall she had recently destroyed, and her skin sparkling in a ray of sun that peeked out from behind the ever-present ceiling of clouds.
 Renée wanted to take pictures, but Carlisle quickly stepped in to remind her of the importance of discretion.
 She dutifully waited until the sunlight was gone, and then snapped a few pictures of Bella to take home to Phil.

 "We can still video chat online," Bella promised her.
 "In fact, it will be a lot easier for me."